dotnet/docs-maui/docs/whats-new/dotnet-9.md

 - `Automatic`, which indicates that handlers will be disconnected automatically.
 This is the default value of the `HandlerProperties.DisconnectPolicy` attached property.
 - `Manual`, which indicates that handlers will have to be disconnected manually by invoking the `DisconnectHandler` implementation.

+The following example shows setting the `HandlerProperties.DisconnectPolicy` attached property:

 ```xaml
 <controls:Video x:Name="video"
                 HandlerProperties.DisconnectPolicy="Manual"